 The U.S. National Center for Victims of Crime defines it as “any unsolicited contact between two individuals that communicates a threat (directly or indirectly) or induces fear”.
 If the criminal stalking conduct takes place across state lines, into or out of tribal land, or is related to interstate commerce, the crime falls under federal laws.

 Never underestimate the danger of being stalked.
 Stalkers can be a former romantic partner, an acquaintance or a complete stranger.
 To avoid as much as possible falling a victim to any form of stalking, it’s best to always check new potential friends or partners before meeting or dating for the first time.
-On websites like www.infotracer.com you can browse any person’s criminal past within seconds.
+You can browse any person’s criminal past within seconds.
 Know if they have ever been arrested or if they are a registered sex offender.
 Search criminal records, arrest records, court records, search people or conduct a revese phone lookup, as well as an inmate search – very useful in case you’re dealing with an ex-convict.
 For your peace of mind, get instant access to all these lookup tools, and more by simply going to www.infotracer.com.